UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 _This collection contains born-digital materials that are accessible only on the campus of the University of North Carolina at Chapel Hill._ Access to born-digital materials (DF-20573/1-8) is provided in the Special Collections Research Room at the University of North Carolina at Chapel Hill.
 For further information about access to these materials, contact Research and Instructional Services staff at Wilsonlibrary@unc.edu.

 #### Missing items
-_This collection has items which have been noted as missing and are not accessible.
-The 1852 broadside "Announcement of auction of 25 slaves by Louis D. De Saussure, auctioneer, Charleston, S.C." and the undated advertisement for "Music, Singing, Dancing, Mathematical Experiments, Etc." were noted as missing from the collection in July 2004._
+_This collection has items which have been noted as missing and are not accessible._ The 1852 broadside "Announcement of auction of 25 slaves by Louis D. De Saussure, auctioneer, Charleston, S.C." and the undated advertisement for "Music, Singing, Dancing, Mathematical Experiments, Etc." were noted as missing from the collection in July 2004.

 #### Removed or withdrawn
-_This collection contained materials that have been permanently withdrawn.
-In 2016, the donor withdrew the Pierce & Company account book, 1898-1900 (folder 1820).
-This item is no longer accessible for research or duplication of any type._
+_This collection contained materials that have been permanently withdrawn._ In 2016, the donor withdrew the Pierce & Company account book, 1898-1900 (folder 1820).
+This item is no longer accessible for research or duplication of any type.

 #### Original material is not owned by UNC (e.g., microfilm only; digital objects only)
-_This collection contains microfilm copies of original physical documents that are not owned by the Library or stored in Wilson Special Collections Library.
-The original physical documents in Series 3 (Business and personal letters of Maunsel White and Maunsell White, Jr. and Plantation records and account book, 1833-1843) are not owned by the Library or stored in Wilson Special Collections Library.
-To access the content, researchers should use the microfilm copies of the documents (Microfilm reels: M-2234/1 and M-2234/1)._
+_This collection contains microfilm copies of original physical documents that are not owned by the Library or stored in Wilson Special Collections Library._ The original physical documents in Series 3 (Business and personal letters of Maunsel White and Maunsell White, Jr. and Plantation records and account book, 1833-1843) are not owned by the Library or stored in Wilson Special Collections Library.
+To access the content, researchers should use the microfilm copies of the documents (Microfilm reels: M-2234/1 and M-2234/1).

 #### Additional unproccessed materials
-_This collection contains additional materials that are not available for immediate or same day access._ This collection contains unprocessed materials are currently not available to researchers.
+_This collection contains additional materials that are not available for immediate or same day access._ This collection contains unprocessed materials that are currently not available to researchers.
 For information about access to these materials, contact Research and Instructional Services staff at wilsonlibrary@unc.edu.
 Please be advised that preparing unprocessed materials for access can be a lengthy process.

 #### Items not available for same day access (e.g., vault)
 _This collection contains materials that are not available for immediate or same day use._ The Library has digitized original documents in this collection that are vulnerable to theft and stored them separately.
 The original physical documents are not available for immediate or same day use.
 To access the content of the documents, researchers should use the digital facsimiles.
 To discuss other options, please contact staff at wilsonlibrary@unc.edu.